MohdXHassan/Compiler/CONTRIBUTING.md

-We follow devops pricipals commit in frequent ,faster and error free manner
+*We follow devops principals commit in frequent ,faster and error free manner*